-Please use the following sca Please use the following scale when considering what contribution the activity makes: + Positive Positive Positive contribution to the outcome - Negative Negative contribution to the outcome ntrl Neutral Neutral contribution to the outcome Uncertain Not Sure Uncertain if any contribution is made to the outcome
+Please use the following scale when considering what contribution the activity makes: + Positive Positive contribution to the outcome - Negative Negative contribution to the outcome ntrl Neutral Neutral contribution to the outcome Uncertain Not Sure Uncertain if any contribution is made to the outcome

-Has the Strategy/Policy/Activity considered how it will Please Tick Evidence or suggestion for improvement/mitigation impact one or more of Cardiff's 7 Citizen focused Outcomes? + Ntrl Un- Crtn , , , 1.1 People in Cardiff are healthy; Consider the potential impact on • the promotion of good health, prevention of damaging behaviour, promote healthy eating/active lifestyles etc, • vulnerable citizens and areas of multiple deprivation • Addressing instances of inequality in health х See 1.2 below - encouraging walking, cycling and use of public transport 1.2 People in Cardiff have a clean, attractive and sustainable environment; Consider the potential impact on • the causes and consequences of Climate Change and creating a carbon lite city X This proposal would result in pupils being accommodated in new buildings fit for the 21st Century.
-Combining pupils from the current two high schools in the West means that there would be high utilisation rates and therefore more efficient energy use.
-The proposal is to establish a new build high school on the existing Glyn Derw High School site so there would be minimal impact on the external environment. encouraging walking, cycling, and use of public transport and improving access to countryside and open space х The limited scope for parking would encourage walking and cycling to school. reducing environmental pollution (land, air, noise and water) х The proposal is to establish a new build high school on the existing Glyn Derw High School site so there would be minimal impact on the external environment. reducing consumption and encouraging waste reduction, reuse, recycling and recovery X The proposal is to establish a new build high school on the existing Glyn Derw High School site so there will be no negative impact on these issues.
+Has the Strategy/Policy/Activity considered how it will Please Tick Evidence or suggestion for improvement/mitigation impact one or more of Cardiff's 7 Citizen focused Outcomes? + - Ntrl Un- Crtn 1.1 People in Cardiff are healthy; Consider the potential impact on the promotion of good health, prevention of damaging behaviour, promote healthy eating/active lifestyles etc, vulnerable citizens and areas of multiple deprivation Addressing instances of inequality in health х See 1.2 below - encouraging walking, cycling and use of public transport 1.2 People in Cardiff have a clean, attractive and sustainable environment; Consider the potential impact on • the causes and consequences of Climate Change and creating a carbon lite city The buildings at Glyn Derw High School are rated C (Poor) for sustainability.
+Energy use is also inefficient as the buildings are under utilised due to the number of surplus places.
+This proposal would result in the pupils attending Glyn Derw High School being accommodated in buildings on the Michaelston site that have an overall rating of B for sustainability.
+There would be high utilisation rates and therefore more efficient energy use.
+The proposed scheme is to refurbish and reconfigure internal spaces and so there would be minimal impact on the external environment. encouraging walking, cycling, and use of public transport and improving access to countryside and open space x The limited scope for parking would encourage walking and cycling to school. • reducing environmental pollution (land, air, noise and water) х - The proposed scheme is to refurbish and reconfigure internal